Ivar Aasen

 Ivar Andreas Aasen ([ˈîːvɑr ˈòːsn̩]; 5 August 1813 – 23 September 1896) was a Norwegian philologist, lexicographer, playwright, and poet.
 He is best known for having assembled one of the two official written versions of the Norwegian language, Nynorsk, from various dialects.

 Background

-He was born as Iver Andreas Aasen at Åsen in Ørsta (then Ørsten), in the district of Sunnmøre, on the west coast of Norway.
-His father, a peasant with a small farm, Ivar Jonsson, died in 1826.
-The younger Ivar was brought up to farmwork, but he assiduously cultivated all his leisure in reading.
+Iver Andreas Aasen was born in 1813 in Åsen, in the parish of Ørsten (now Ørsta Municipality), in the district of Sunnmøre, on the west coast of Norway.
+His father Ivar Jonsson, a peasant with a small farm, died in 1826.
+Young Iver was brought up doing farmwork, but he assiduously cultivated all his leisure in reading.
 An early interest of his was botany.
 When he was eighteen, he opened an elementary school in his native parish.
-In 1833 he entered the household of Hans Conrad Thoresen, the husband of the eminent writer Magdalene Thoresen, in Herøy (then Herø), and there he picked up the elements of Latin.
-Gradually, and by dint of infinite patience and concentration, the young peasant mastered many languages, and began the scientific study of their structure.
-Ivar single-handedly created a new language for Norway to become the “literary” language.
+In 1833, he entered the household of Hans Conrad Thoresen, the husband of the eminent writer Magdalene Thoresen, in the parish of Herø (now Herøy Municipality), where he picked up the elements of Latin.
+Aasen gradually mastered several languages, and began the scientific study of their structure.
+Ivar single-handedly created a new language for Norway, which later became its "literary" language.